SL0TR/react-boilerplates/README.md

 - :blue_heart: Ant Design

-  - Configurable Ant theme variables out of the box
+  - Configurable Ant theme variables out of the box.
+To change theme variables, go and modify/add on `craco.config.js`
   - Localized Ant Design Component for better multilingual support

 - :cop: Eslint and Prettier configured with git hooks